Monsters of Morningside

 The Battle at Kakola's Cave

-The monster's wings billowed out and its mouth opened.
+The Monster's wings billowed out and its mouth opened.
 With a soft rushing sound, it exhaled.
-But no ice-fire issued from its mouth.
+But no ice-fire issued from its jaws.
 Instead, the shimmer of its form began to vanish, and for a moment Alex thought that it was too late for Kakola.

 Alex stumbled forward, for something within him was being drawn forth, suctioned through his skin.
 He saw tendrils of color and light stream out before him, twist into a coil, and begin to fill Kakola's empty shape with substance.
 And he felt colder.